matejd/DistanceFieldGen/README.md

 make
 ```

-To build with Emscripten
+To build the example with Emscripten (for the Web)
 ```
-make -f EmscriptenMakefile
+make release -f EmscriptenMakefile
 ```
 See the makefile for more details.